rust-lang/book/2018-edition/src/ch19-02-advanced-lifetimes.md

   explicit.

-When we must be explicit, we can add a lifetime bound on a trait object like `Box<Red>` using the syntax `Box<Red + 'static>` or `Box<Red + 'a>`, depending on whether the reference lives for the entire program or not.
+When we must be explicit, we can add a lifetime bound on a trait object like `Box<dyn Red>` using the syntax `Box<dyn Red + 'static>` or `Box<dyn Red + 'a>`, depending on whether the reference lives for the entire program or not.
 As with the other bounds, the syntax adding a lifetime bound means that any implementor of the `Red` trait that has references inside the type must have the same lifetime specified in the trait object bounds as those references.

 Next, let’s look at some other advanced features that manage traits.